 This concept of self-love is important to me because I struggled with it.
 Sometimes I still do.

 At one point I vaguebooked.
 I looked at the relationships of others and wondered why I didn’t have that.
 I posted a lot on Facebook about a boyfriend, that relationship failed, and I was sad.

 I’m married to an awesome dude now and for the record, I don’t post anything on social media about my husband unless it’s his birthday or our anniversary.
 He might get mentions here but I don’t drown you guys with my opinion of how great he is.

 I had to learn how to love myself first.

 What are you currently thinking about this?
 Does it make you angry?
 Frustrated?
 Do you think I’m wrong about something?

 Do you love yourself?

-Please, let me know in the comments or send me an email at email@example.com.
+Please, let me know in the comments or hit me up via email.